domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 <p class="meta">04 Jan 2018 - Berkeley, CA</p>

-I have read many great books in my past.
-However, until now I have not kept a record.
-Below are some of the more notable ones I have recently read:

 House of Leaves -- Mark Z. Danielewski
 Stories of Your Life and Others -- Ted Chiang
 Why Does the World Exist? -- Jim Holt